No Sweat First Bet Up to $400!

 📈 Economic Concerns

 Okay, time for everyone’s favourite topic—✨the economy✨.
 Let’s face it, most Gen Zers now view groceries as luxury items and the odds of us actually buying a home are about as likely as the Bloc Quebecois taking over—the economy is f*cked.
-With wallets getting thinner by the day, many Canadians are interested in the Conservatives’ “axe the tax” platform, leaning the Prime Minister election odds in Poilevre’s favour.
+With wallets getting thinner by the day, many Canadians are interested in the Conservatives’ “axe the tax” platform, leaning the Prime Minister election odds in Poilievre’s favour.

 🦅 Donald Trump’s Recent Win in the USA